Looking for the best Nikon DSLR Camera?

 It’s also a great ally for YouTube since it can shoot 4K up to 30p and the battery life will last you hours, or 1840 photos.

-On the flip side, the price is quite on the upper end, starting at $3,000 for the body only, so it’s definitely a camera for those that know what they’re doing.
+On the flip side, the price is quite on the upper end, starting at $2,800 for the body only, so it’s definitely a camera for those who know what they’re doing.

 - Top-class build quality and image quality